lalunamel/blog/source/_posts/2018-08-13-are-kotlin-list-operators-efficient.md

 ## Why not?

-Language implementors tend to be pretty sharp folks and it's unlikely they've never thought of the scenario I described above.
+Language implementers tend to be pretty sharp folks and it's unlikely they've never thought of the scenario I described above.

 Let's partake in some [apologetics](https://www.google.com/search?q=apologetics&oq=apologetics&aqs=chrome..69i57j0l5.1969j0j7&sourceid=chrome&ie=UTF-8) and think about why Kotlin's list operators were implemented this way - there's probably a reason!